MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ## Interpretability

+### Interpretability: 2022

+- Measuring the Interpretability of Unsupervised Representations via Quantized Reversed Probing. [[paper]](https://openreview.net/forum?id=HFPTzdwN39)
+  - Iro Laina, Yuki M Asano, Andrea Vedaldi. *ICLR 2022*
+  - Key Word: Interpretability; Unsupervision.
+  - Digest: Self-supervised visual representation learning has recently attracted significant research interest.
+While a common way to evaluate self-supervised representations is through transfer to various downstream tasks, we instead investigate the problem of measuring their interpretability, i.e. understanding the semantics encoded in raw representations.
+We formulate the latter as estimating the mutual information between the representation and a space of manually labelled concepts.

+- Attention-based Interpretability with Concept Transformers. [[paper]](https://openreview.net/forum?id=kAa9eDS0RdO)
+  - Mattia Rigotti, Christoph Miksovic, Ioana Giurgiu, Thomas Gschwind, Paolo Scotton. *ICLR 2022*
+  - Key Word: Transformers; Interpretability.
+  - Digest: We propose the generalization of attention from low-level input features to high-level concepts as a mechanism to ensure the interpretability of attention scores within a given application domain.
+In particular, we design the ConceptTransformer, a deep learning module that exposes explanations of the output of a model in which it is embedded in terms of attention over user-defined high-level concepts.

+- Fooling Explanations in Text Classifiers. [[paper]](https://openreview.net/forum?id=j3krplz_4w6)
+  - Adam Ivankay, Ivan Girardi, Chiara Marchiori, Pascal Frossard. *ICLR 2022*
+  - Key Word: Attribution Robustness; Natural Language Processing.
+  - Digest: It has been shown that explanation methods in vision applications are susceptible to local, imperceptible perturbations that can significantly alter the explanations without changing the predicted classes.
+We show here that the existence of such perturbations extends to text classifiers as well.
+Specifically, we introduce TextExplanationFooler (TEF), a novel explanation attack algorithm that alters text input samples imperceptibly so that the outcome of widely-used explanation methods changes considerably while leaving classifier predictions unchanged.

+- Explanations of Black-Box Models based on Directional Feature Interactions. [[paper]](https://openreview.net/forum?id=45Mr7LeKR9)
+  - Aria Masoomi, Davin Hill, Zhonghui Xu, Craig P Hersh, Edwin K. Silverman, Peter J. Castaldi, Stratis Ioannidis, Jennifer Dy. *ICLR 2022*
+  - Key Word: Explainability; Shapley Values; Feature Interactions.
+  - Digest: Several recent works explain black-box models by capturing the most influential features for prediction per instance; such explanation methods are univariate, as they characterize importance per feature.
+We extend univariate explanation to a higher-order; this enhances explainability, as bivariate methods can capture feature interactions in black-box models, represented as a directed graph.

+- Discovering Latent Concepts Learned in BERT. [[paper]](https://arxiv.org/abs/2205.07237)
+  - Fahim Dalvi, Abdul Rafae Khan, Firoj Alam, Nadir Durrani, Jia Xu, Hassan Sajjad. *ICLR 2022*
+  - Key Word: Interpretability; Natural Language Processing.
+  - Digest: We study: i) what latent concepts exist in the pre-trained BERT model, ii) how the discovered latent concepts align or diverge from classical linguistic hierarchy and iii) how the latent concepts evolve across layers.
+Our findings show: i) a model learns novel concepts (e.g. animal categories and demographic groups), which do not strictly adhere to any pre-defined categorization (e.g. POS, semantic tags), ii) several latent concepts are based on multiple properties which may include semantics, syntax, and morphology, iii) the lower layers in the model dominate in learning shallow lexical concepts while the higher layers learn semantic relations and iv) the discovered latent concepts highlight potential biases learned in the model.

+- Do Users Benefit From Interpretable Vision?
+A User Study, Baseline, And Dataset. [[paper]](https://arxiv.org/abs/2204.11642) [[code]](https://github.com/berleon/do_users_benefit_from_interpretable_vision)
+  - Leon Sixt, Martin Schuessler, Oana-Iuliana Popescu, Philipp Weiß, Tim Landgraf. *ICLR 2022*
+  - Key Word: Interpretability; Human Subject Evaluation.
+  - Digest: We assess if participants can identify the relevant set of attributes compared to the ground-truth.
+Our results show that the baseline outperformed concept-based explanations.
+Counterfactual explanations from an invertible neural network performed similarly as the baseline.

+- Model Agnostic Interpretability for Multiple Instance Learning. [[paper]](https://arxiv.org/abs/2201.11701) [[code]](https://github.com/jaearly/milli)
+  - Joseph Early, Christine Evers, Sarvapali Ramchurn. *ICLR 2022*
+  - Key Word: Multiple Instance Learning, Interpretability.
+  - Digest: In Multiple Instance Learning (MIL), models are trained using bags of instances, where only a single label is provided for each bag.
+A bag label is often only determined by a handful of key instances within a bag, making it difficult to interpret what information a classifier is using to make decisions.
+In this work, we establish the key requirements for interpreting MIL models.
+We then go on to develop several model-agnostic approaches that meet these requirements.

+### Interpretability: 2021

+- Consistent Counterfactuals for Deep Models. [[paper]](https://arxiv.org/abs/2110.03109)
+  - Emily Black, Zifan Wang, Matt Fredrikson, Anupam Datta. *ICLR 2022*
+  - Key Word: Explainability; Counterfactual Explanations.
+  - Digest: This paper studies the consistency of model prediction on counterfactual examples in deep networks under small changes to initial training conditions, such as weight initialization and leave-one-out variations in data, as often occurs during model deployment.
+We demonstrate experimentally that counterfactual examples for deep models are often inconsistent across such small changes, and that increasing the cost of the counterfactual, a stability-enhancing mitigation suggested by prior work in the context of simpler models, is not a reliable heuristic in deep networks.

+- FastSHAP: Real-Time Shapley Value Estimation. [[paper]](https://arxiv.org/abs/2107.07436) [[code]](https://github.com/neiljethani/fastshap)
+  - Neil Jethani, Mukund Sudarshan, Ian Covert, Su-In Lee, Rajesh Ranganath. *ICLR 2022*
+  - Key Word: Explainability; Shapley Values; Game Theory.
+  - Digest: Although Shapley values are theoretically appealing for explaining black-box models, they are costly to calculate and thus impractical in settings that involve large, high-dimensional models.
+To remedy this issue, we introduce FastSHAP, a new method for estimating Shapley values in a single forward pass using a learned explainer model.
+To enable efficient training without requiring ground truth Shapley values, we develop an approach to train FastSHAP via stochastic gradient descent using a weighted least-squares objective function.

+- DISSECT: Disentangled Simultaneous Explanations via Concept Traversals. [[paper]](https://arxiv.org/abs/2105.15164) [[code]](https://github.com/asmadotgh/dissect)
+  - Asma Ghandeharioun, Been Kim, Chun-Liang Li, Brendan Jou, Brian Eoff, Rosalind W. Picard. *ICLR 2022*
+  - Key Word: Interpretability; Counterfactual Generation.
+  - Digest:  We propose a novel approach, DISSECT, that jointly trains a generator, a discriminator, and a concept disentangler to overcome such challenges using little supervision.
+DISSECT generates Concept Traversals (CTs), defined as a sequence of generated examples with increasing degrees of concepts that influence a classifier's decision.
+By training a generative model from a classifier's signal, DISSECT offers a way to discover a classifier's inherent "notion" of distinct concepts automatically rather than rely on user-predefined concepts.

+- Axiomatic Explanations for Visual Search, Retrieval, and Similarity Learning. [[paper]](https://arxiv.org/abs/2103.00370)
+  - Mark Hamilton, Scott Lundberg, Lei Zhang, Stephanie Fu, William T. Freeman. *ICLR 2022*
+  - Key Word: Interpretability; Shapley Values; Similarity Learning.
+  - Digest: We show that the theory of fair credit assignment provides a unique axiomatic solution that generalizes several existing recommendation- and metric-explainability techniques in the literature.
+Using this formalism, we show when existing approaches violate "fairness" and derive methods that sidestep these shortcomings and naturally handle counterfactual information.

 ### Interpretability: 2020

+- Transformer Interpretability Beyond Attention Visualization. [[paper]](https://arxiv.org/abs/2012.09838) [[code]](https://github.com/hila-chefer/Transformer-Explainability)
+  - Hila Chefer, Shir Gur, Lior Wolf. *CVPR 2021*
+  - Key Word: Transformers; Explainability.
+  - Digest: We propose a novel way to compute relevancy for Transformer networks.
+The method assigns local relevance based on the Deep Taylor Decomposition principle and then propagates these relevancy scores through the layers.
+This propagation involves attention layers and skip connections, which challenge existing methods.

 - Understanding and Diagnosing Vulnerability under Adversarial Attacks. [[paper]](https://arxiv.org/abs/2007.08716)
   - Haizhong Zheng, Ziqi Zhang, Honglak Lee, Atul Prakash.